-- SAFETEA-LU authorizes the federal surface transportation programs for highways, highway safety, and transit for the five-year period 2005-2009. - SAFETEA-LU expired on September 30, 2009 and has been only temporarily extended. - Michigan's share of federal aid will depend on provisions of the re-authorization of the federal aid highway program.
+- SAFETEA-LU authorized the federal surface transportation programs for highways, highway safety, and transit for the five-year period 2005-2009. - SAFETEA-LU expired on September 30, 2009 and has had several short-term extensions. - The provisions of a long-term reauthorization of SAFETEA-LU may affect Michigan's share of federal aid